How To Successfully Rank

 Don’t get discouraged.

 However, we are talking about using long-tail keywords, not head terms.
-You want to rank for terms that get views, clicks and convert into sales.
+You want to rank for terms that get views, and clicks and convert into sales.

 So, what did they implement to get there?